dimitar-4/ms2-memory-game/README.md

     - Used to simplify DOM manipulation.
 11. Web Formatter
     - Used to format the code on all html, css and js files.
+12. Font Awesome
+    - Used to add icons to the buttons and links in the project.

 ## Testing